CodeGRU: Context-aware Deep Learning with Gated Recurrent Unit for Source Code Modeling: The CodeGRU Model

-Source code consists of different kinds of tokens such as classes, functions, variables, literals, language-specific keywords, data types, stop words, etc. Among all these, language dependent keywords, stop words, library functions, and data types form a shared vocabulary which can also be considered as context.
-To capture the context of source code tokens we encode them into their token types.
+Code Analyzer first takes a source code file and pre-process it to capture the source code context.
+First, we normalize the files by removing all blank lines, inline and block level comments as they have no impact on source code suggestion or completion task.
+Source code consists of different kinds of tokens such as classes, functions, variables, literals, language-specific keywords, data types, stop words, etc. Among all these, language dependent keywords, stop words, library functions, and data types form a shared vocabulary which can be considered as context.
+A key insight is that to capture the context of source code tokens we capture their token types.
 Here we care about the token type rather than the token identifier.
-As discussed earlier code token identifiers can vary from developer to developer and does not present any useful information, whereas their data types can help in capturing the context information.
-So we encode such information to capture the contextual information of source code.
-For this purpose, we use java parser \cite{JavaParser} to parse the source code files to extract their abstract syntax tree (AST).
-An AST is a tree representation of the abstract syntactic structure of the source code.
-These ASTs help us encode the type information of source code tokens.
-The exact values of literals (\textit{Int, float, long, double, byte, String Literals, etc}) have no impact in code suggestion while keeping them makes the data noisy.
-We encode all literal values to their base data types according to the Java language grammar\footnote[2]{https://docs.oracle.com/javase/specs/jls/se7/html/jls-18.html}.
-For example given \inlinecode{System.out.println("Hello World")}, the string value \textit{"Hello World"} is of type \inlinecode {String} according to java language grammar.
-We encode it with is literal type \inlinecode {String} combined with a special token \textit{Val}.
-Similarly, the value of identifier \textit{a} in \inlinecode{a = 1.1} is not important, so we encode \textit{1.1} with its literal type \inlinecode {Float} along with a special token \textit{Val}.
+As discussed earlier code token identifiers can differ from developer to developer, so we use the token types to help capture the context information.
+The exact values of literals (\textit{Int, float, long, double, byte, String, etc}) are unnecessary in source code modeling task.
+So, we transform all literal values to their abstract data types according to the Java language grammar\footnote{https://docs.oracle.com/javase/specs/jls/se7/html/jls-18.html}.
+For example given \inlinecode{System.out.println("Hello World")}, the string value \textit{"Hello World"} is of type \inlinecode {String Literal} according to java language grammar.
+We transform it with its token type \inlinecode { StringLiteral}.
+Similarly, the value of identifier \textit{a} in \inlinecode{a = 1.1} is not important, so we transform \textit{1.1} with its token type \inlinecode {FloatLiteral}.